 In April 2020, we established the HR Committee as a cross-sectoral, deliberative body chaired by the director responsible for the Human Resources Department and tasked with ensuring that corporate activities have a stronger focus on human rights and that important personnel issues are addressed by the NGK Group as a whole.

 The HR committee coordinates and cooperates with related committees and departments on initiatives for ensuring respect for human rights, according to their content and importance.
 At the same time, the managing director of the HR department regularly reports to the Board of Directors concerning the status of their implementation, and the Board of Directors overseas the status of implementation.

-|October 2021||Conducted investigations into human rights-related grievances at Group companies in and outside Japan during the first half of FY 2021 (human rights related grievances at NGK headquarters are investigated and recorded on a case by case basis)|
+|October to November||Conducted investigations into human rights-related grievances at Group companies in and outside Japan during the first half of FY2022 (human rights related grievances at NGK headquarters are investigated and recorded on a case by case basis)|

-|December 2021 to March 2022||Conducted a Human Rights Due Diligence survey of NGK headquarters, and all group companies in and outside Japan|
+|December 2022 to February 2023||Conducted a human rights due diligence survey (SAQ) of NGK headquarters, and all Group companies in and outside Japan|

 Responsible Business Alliance: Focusing primarily on the electronic equipment industry, the RBA establishes standards and conducts audits with the aim of promoting safe working environments, worker protection, and environmental responsibility.

 Concerning human rights risks to employees, we accept reports and queries about human rights through our internal whistleblowing desk, and receive reports from Group companies once every 6 months through the Human Rights Grievance Survey or the Legal Risk Management Report.
 In FY2022, we received 28 reports related to human rights (harassment, labor-related, etc.) from the entire NGK Group.
 We are handling these with fact-finding investigations, rectification, instruction, and warnings.
 Once every two years we also conduct a Corporate Risk Survey (CRS) to identify latent risks.